swfsql/vscode-theme-solarized-flat/README.md

 ## About

-A theme based on a flat Solarized Dark theme, butonly using the 16-color pallete.
+A 16-color pallete theme based on a flat Solarized Dark theme.